 Events - What's coming up and what does the group do?

 The 2019 Wild Law conference on a theme of 'Wild Law and Activism' will be held at the University of Sussex in Falmer, Brighton on Saturday 9 November.
 Read more about the event on our events page.
-Bookings will open soon.
+Bookings are now open - book your place.

 The 2018 Wild Law conference was a joint event held with Bristol University on 21 September 2018.
 We were delighted to welcome expert speakers for a day of stimulating debate.
 Please see the link below to the speakers' slides from the event.

 >Wild Law Conference 21 September 2018 - Speakers' slides

 Our events aim to promote the understanding of Wild Law and related concepts and attitudes, through fostering discussion and initiatives around how we can improve our relationship with Nature through Law.
 Our Wild Law Weekends hope that by being immersed in a more natural environment, participants can get a better understanding of the issues and develop creative ways of connecting Nature with Law.
 All members are encouraged to propose and help organise activities.
 Please contact the convenors to join the group, which is open to all UKELA members.

 The 2019 Wild Law weekend took place in late May at Boggle Hole Youth Hostel, near Whitby in North Yorkshire.
 A mixed group of 22 delegates enjoyed an exhilarating weekend of walks, talks and companionship in the beautiful coastal countryside.

 Our 2018 Wild Law weekend took place in the Lake District from 25 to 28 May based at the Coniston Coppermines youth hostel at the foot of Old Man of Coniston, now a World Heritage site.
 Read John Hunt's notes about the weekend below.